 Skip to main content

 Johnny Snyder, PhD, is an avid proponent of the teacher/scholar model.
-He has continued to embrace educational opportunities that enhance his classroom presence, including obtaining certifications in security and networking from Microsoft, a Six Sigma (quality control) black belt, and leading a team to the finals in the GoCode Colorado competition.
+He has continued to embrace educational opportunities that enhance his classroom presence, including obtaining certifications in security and networking from Microsoft, a Six Sigma (quality control) black belt, a data scientist certified from Tableau and leading multiple teams to the finals in the GoCode Colorado competition.

 Johnny Snyder's Curriculum Vitae